 The ice and snow that comes along with winter offers up the perfect opportunity to get in some STEM (Science, Technology, Engineering, and Math) activities that are actually fun.
 We’ve rounded up a few of the coolest wintry projects plus some resources to help you find even more great ideas.
 Arctic Animals Arctic animals […]

-STEM in the Middle-School Classroom: Explore STEM Careers with Your Students!
+Explore STEM Careers with Your Middle School Students

 Jobs in STEM — science, technology, engineering, and mathematics — are on the rise.
 According to the National Science Foundation, science and technology jobs are increasing at a rate of 18.7%; the average for all fields is 14.7%.
 That translates to thousands more jobs in STEM than in other fields over the next decade. […]